Implementing Async Batch Invoice Processing with Celery

 )

-Processes freight invoices in bounded chunks with memory guards and audit-safe fallbacks.
+"""Process freight invoices in bounded chunks with memory-aware fallbacks."""

 total_chunks = math.ceil(len(invoice_ids) / chunk_size)